Can I Remortgage a Right to Buy Property?

 Answered on 15 May 2023 by Nick Mendes

-I have just taken out a mortgage on a right-to-buy property.
-The property is worth about £200k and as a right-to-buy tenant I got a discount of £75k.
+I have just taken out a mortgage on a Right to Buy property.
+The property is worth about £200k and as a Right to Buy tenant I got a discount of £75k.
 So I bought the house for £125k and that means I have £75k in equity in the property.
-I am in a 5 year mortgage term initially.
-I want to know how early can I remortgage to raise £35k from the property for an extension?
+I am in a 5 year mortgage term.
+How early can I remortgage to raise £35k from the property for an extension?

 The property discount can be up to 70% or £110,500 in London and £82,800 for properties outside London.

 The discount you could potentially receive depends on:

 - How long you’ve been a tenant with a public sector landlord

 - The type of property you want to buy

 To see if you quality for Right to Buy, read our Right to Buy guide.

 Can I Borrow More on a Right to Buy Mortgage?